Attack on Camp Massart: The attack

 The 1st Brigade, which was under the command of Colonel Jonas Wærn, consisted of the Swedish and the Irish battalion.
 The Swedish battalion, led by Major Ulf Mide, included two platoons of the 3rd Company from the old 12th Battalion under Major Robert Ekengren of Dalarna Regiment.
 One platoon from the old 1st Company was in the operation under Ekengren's command.
 It also included two companies of the newly arrived 14th Battalion.
 One anti-aircraft squad with 20 mm AA automatic guns had been added.

 The battalion's goal was to capture the gendarmerie main base, Camp Massart.
+Three companies of Katangese gendarmerie were in Camp Massart at the time of the attack.
 At 03.00 am, the battalion went into attack position.
 The 3rd Company's platoon Gullstrand constituted the advance party.
 At 03.40 am, nine (Indian, Irish and Swedish) mortars started firing which lasted for 35 minutes.
 940 grenades were fired and of these grenades, 168 were fired in rafale for 10 minutes.
 The advance began and an extraordinarily strong tropical downpour filled in a few minutes the Kapemba stream which became a rushing river.
 The advance party got with difficulty wading across; a machine-gun squad moved the heavy Kulspruta m/42 machine gun across using a floating door.
 The rest of the company had to look toward the only bridge that existed.
 The new 1st Company that went to the left got over with the help of a rope.
 The new 2nd Company, which went to the right, managed to find a small boat.
 The attack was delayed.
 The advance took place under heavy enemy fire from mortars and machine guns, and from snipers in the buildings' upper floors.
 Some houses got cleaned out using armor piercing explosive shells, fired by Carl Gustaf 8.4cm recoilless rifle gunner Andersson from Skövde.
 The recoilless rifle gunner in the platoon Kamstedt, Lars Frost, excelled during the operation.
 Sub-machine guns and hand grenades were suitable close-quarters combat weapons for urban warfare.